ecthros/102/README.md

 3. data is comma-separated values for your data.
 If I wanted to update the sheet with all the TAs names, I would use the following command:

 	log -k /root/stuff/hacs.json -s 1tlssiBoaiolsFMpvJFaC9JCFA7tfrYu30rIU4TVvNcM -d "Toby,George,Matt,Louis-Henri"

+You've finished!!
+Now you need to figure out how often you want to run the logging command and which logs you want to update.